BU-Spark/ml-herbarium/transcription/handwriting_tesseract_training/README.md

 # Model Fine Tuning
-To train the model, first clone the tesstrain repo:
+To train the model, first clone the tesstrain repo in your home directory:
 ``` bash
 git clone https://github.com/tesseract-ocr/tesstrain.git
 ```